-Upon the application of Virgin Australia, the Commission issued, on 18 October 2021, Renewal Determination [2021] IASC 117, which renewed Determination [2017] IASC 120, allocating to Virgin Australia 880 seats per week in each direction on the Samoa route, subject to certain conditions.
-The determination is valid for five years from 10 August 2022.
+Upon the application of Qantas, the Commission issued, on 18 November 2022, Determination [2022] IASC 125, allocating to Qantas 594 seats of passenger capacity, subject to certain conditions.
+The Determination is valid for five years from 18 November 2022.

 Singapore